 If an applicant fails to appear for either interview, without prior approval of the Authority, their application will be denied unless they can provide acceptable documentation to the Authority that an emergency prevented them from calling or attending the meeting.
-Please note, the Authority, at its sole discretion, consider if unforeseen and/or mitigating circumstances prevented the applicant from appearing or calling for a missed appointment.
+Please note, the Authority, at its sole discretion, may consider if unforeseen and/or mitigating circumstances prevented the applicant from appearing or calling for a missed appointment.

-Reasonable accommodation will be made for persons with a disability who requires an advocate or accessible offices.
+Reasonable accommodation will be made for persons with a disability who requires an advocate, accessible offices, or assistance in a virtual setting.
 A designee will be allowed to provide some information, but only with permission of the person with a disability.